What Does Google Search Algorithms Do For SEO Marketing?

 Answering Your Customer’s Questions

 If you structure your content or a part of it with FAQs (and use FAQ markup), it’ll be more likely to appear as a Featured Snippet at the top of search results.
-Not to mention, responding to your customers’ most popular questions is a good way to eliminate objections and concerns that could cause a conversion to be delayed.
+Not to mention, responding to your customers’ most popular questions is an excellent way to eliminate objections and concerns that could cause a conversion to be delayed.

 To do so, you can use the data you’ve gathered when researching your customers’ pain points, Google’s “People Often Ask” segment and any frequently asked questions your sales team gets about your product.